Ridge Racer (1993 video game): PlayStation

 Development of the PlayStation version began in April 1994.
 Because of the differences, it had to be produced essentially from scratch, and took nearly as long to develop as the arcade version, being half-complete in November.
 It was mostly complete by December, with the graphics 70 per cent finished.
 This version was developed by the same team.
 Because of technical limitations, it was difficult to program and run at a lower resolution, lower framerate (30 frames per second for NTSC, 25 for PAL), and was less detailed.
 Specialised graphics libraries were developed because it was felt the standard ones provided by Sony were too limited.
 Visual director Yozo Sakagami remarked that the hardest element to port was the experience of driving a car.
 It was felt that the NeGcon controller would provide a more analogue feel than the standard PlayStation controller.
 Sakagami was concerned about loading times because of the CD-ROM format; the team countered this by having all the data loaded into memory by the time the title screen appeared and having the player play a mini-game of Galaxian while waiting.
 Sakagami chose to include Galaxian because he was part of its arcade team and wanted to honour his former boss.
 Because CDs were cheaper to produce, the retail price was less than cartridge games despite an increase in development costs.
 13th Racing's design was meant to be futuristic, according to Tanaka, because the team was considering the future of sports cars.
 The team settled on a black car "no-one had ever driven before", and at one point it was known as "The Cockroach" because of its performance.
 There was a rumour that the PlayStation version would include Ridge Racer 2's link-up mode, which Namco denied.

 The PlayStation version was shown at the 1995 Electronic Entertainment Expo event and was an innovation in the use of three-dimensional polygons.
-Ridge Racer was released in Japan on 3 December 1994, in North America on 9 September 1995, and in Europe on 29 September as a launch title for the PlayStation.
+Ridge Racer was released in Japan on 3 December 1994, in North America on 9 September 1995, and in Europe on 29 September 1995 as a launch title for the PlayStation.
+It was re-released in Japan for the PlayStation The Best range in 1997, and for the Greatest Hits and Platinum ranges in North America and PAL regions respectively the same year.